I/O Expansion Kit

 *This is included with the Altair-duino Pro kit.

-This is the kit for the I/O Expansion Update normally included with the “Altair-Duino Pro kit“.
-It includes the custom circuit board, all components, acrylic rear panel, and 9-pin null modem adapter.
+This is the kit for the I/O Expansion normally included with the “Altair-Duino Pro kit“.
+It includes the custom circuit board, all components, and 9-pin null modem adapter.
 It will also include the latest I/O Expansion Module Manual.

+It can also be used apart from the Altair-Duino.
 This emulates a VT100 serial terminal using a VGA monitor and USB keyboard.
 It also has a TTL to RS232 converter.
 You can configure the board to connect a 9-pin serial device to the VT100 emulator.
+The new version 1.3 includes an on-board 5v voltage regulator so you can power the board with a standard 9v-12v DC power adapter.

 This was originally designed to be used with the version 1.5 and later Altair-Duino main board.
 However, it can be used for other purposes by an intrepid maker.
 If that is you, here are some things you may want to know: